shsagir/play-area-sync/docs/rsync.md

 <!--
   TODO:
-  * what if rsync creates a loop of changes? test: Git push, rsync down (hopefully not all files)
+  * what if rsync creates a loop of changes? test: Git push, rsync down (hopefully not all files) — Tested and there was no prob,

 -->